shanin11/GEOL0069-FINAL-PROJECT-/README.md

 **Spatial and temporal resolution:**  Imagery was exported at 500m resolution due to memory limitations in Google Colab, which may miss fine-scale shoreline detail.
-Only four time steps are analysed — more frequent composites would give a fuller picture of how water loss progressed over time.
+Also, only four time steps are analysed — more frequent time steps would give a fuller picture of how water loss progressed over time.

 **Sentinel-2 archive:** Sentinel-2 only launched in 2015, so the most